Washington, Pennsylvania: History

-The Pennsylvania General Assembly passed an act on March 28, 1781, erecting the County of Washington and naming "Catfish Camp" as the place for holding the first election.
-This was the first county in the U.S. to be named in honor of General George Washington.
+The Pennsylvania General Assembly passed an act on March 28, 1781, establishing the County of Washington and naming "Catfish Camp" as the place for holding the first election.

 David Hoge laid out a plan of lots immediately after the legislature's action.
 His original plot carried the name "Bassett, alias Dandridge Town," but before the plot was recorded, lines were drawn through "Bassett, alias Dandridge Town" with ink, and the word "Washington" was written above.
 There have long been rumors among locals that the town was named Washington because George Washington spent the night in the region once.
 This is not true however; Washington had never been to the area.

 The original plot dedicated a tract of ground to the people for recreational purposes.
 A lot was given for a courthouse where the current building now stands, and Lots 43 and 102, according to the plan, were presented by Hoge to "His Excellency, General Washington, and Mrs. Washington."

-Washington, Pennsylvania, was the center for the 'Whiskey Rebellion' of 1791, which was one of the first open rebellions against the new U.S. government and Constitution.
+Washington, Pennsylvania, was the center for the Whiskey Rebellion of 1791, which was one of the first open rebellions against the new U.S. government and Constitution.
 The rebellion was centered on a tax being imposed on whiskey distillation in the region.
 The house of David Bradford, one of the leaders of the rebellion, is now a museum devoted to the Whiskey Rebellion, the David Bradford House, located on South Main Street of the city.

+19th century

-The town was incorporated as a borough on February 13, 1810, and became a city of the third class in 1924.
+The town was incorporated as a borough on February 13, 1810, and became a class three-sized city in 1924.